 The absolute best independent movie of the 2010s can only be the timeless drama that took over a decade to complete, coming straight from the master of time-manipulating stories himself, Richard Linklater.

-Boyhood explores the life and times of Mason Evans Jr. (Ellar Coltrane) as he navigates the setting of sprawling, rural Texas.
+Boyhood explores the life and times of Mason Evans Jr. (played by Ellar Coltrane) as he navigates the setting of sprawling, rural Texas.

 While the process of using the same cast filmed every two years is somewhat gimmicky, Linklater makes full use of it to highlight the poignancy of the eras affecting Mason and his family.